home about iFleet products literature contact us

 Bulk filtration at main fuel and oil tanks

-iCerMax™ ensures that if liquids flow through the depth ceramic medium, the cleanliness levels are sustainability improved and unconditionally obtained.
-The iCerMax™ medium simply can’t fail and the pressure gauges provide an accurate reflection of the filter’s lifecycle.
+iCerMax™ ensures that if liquids flow through the depth iSo-SpecSure™ medium, the cleanliness levels are sustainably improved and unconditionally obtained.
+The iCerMax™ medium can’t fail and the pressure gauges provide an accurate reflection of the filter’s lifecycle.

 All-in-one iCerMax™ “Plug and Go" Combo Skid System

 This unit offers the complete solution for addressing bulk tank contamination (both particle and water).
-It does so cost effectively with long maintenance intervals & low running costs and with easy installation.
+It does so cost effectively with long maintenance intervals, low running costs with easy installation.

 Mini Mesh Sample Units